univention/ucsschool-id-connector/docs/development.rst

 Pre-commit (optional)
    A framework for managing and maintaining multi-language pre-commit hooks.

-   This is only needed if you need to commit to the univention |IDC| repo.
+   This is only needed if you need to commit to the Univention |IDC| repo.

    You need to be able to:

    - install pre-commit definitions
    - run pre-commit checks
-   - be aware of using different venvs for writing code and running pre-commits
+   - be aware of using different virtual environments for writing code and running pre-commits

    |rarr| https://pre-commit.com/